 4. Personal Data Multi-Question Block

-Throw in some casual banter and then drag an arrow to select “Multi-Question” option from the features menu:
+Throw in some casual banter, and then drag an arrow to select the “Multi-Question” option from the features menu:

 A new block and an accompanying editor will appear in the builder:

-The Multi-Question block is a new feature that enables you to ask users several questions at once using a small conversational mini-form.
-The feature is extremely flexible which makes it easy to adjust to any possible use case:
+The Multi-Question block enables you to ask users several questions at once using a small conversational mini-form.
+The feature is extremely flexible, which makes it easy to adjust to any possible use case:

 First, adjust the multi-question message to fit the occasion: